noahgift/cloud-data-analysis-at-scale/topics/continuous-delivery.md

 #### Building Hugo Sites Automatically Using AWS CodeBuild
 The first thing that we need is a set of instructions for building the Hugo site.
 Since the build server starts clean every time this includes downloading Hugo and all the dependencies that we require.
 One of the options that CodeBuild has for specifying the build instruction is the `buildspec.yaml` file.

-Navigate to the CodeBuild console and create a new project using the following settings:
+Navigate to the CodeBuild console and create a new project using settings similar to this or that meet your project's demands:

 -   **Project name:**  `somename-hugo-build-deploy`
 -   **Source provider:** `GitHub`